 First, if you’re struggling with your mental health and you don’t get the right treatment, it’s highly likely your issues will get worse.
 Minor disorders can progress to major ones or manifest in new ways.
 Major disorders can become even more disruptive to a person’s life.

-Fast-forward to an age when COVID-19 has changed the way we access many of the things we rely on.
+Dealing with COVID-19 has changed the way we access many of the things we rely on.
 More food and goods are ordered online than ever before.
 School, work and happy hours are taking place over video chat — an avenue that may open us up to additional mental health risks — and isolation has had an impact on countless individuals.
-No matter what the future looks like, mental health services need to be a part of it, and while providers like FHE Health continue to work tirelessly to provide a safe place to get the help you need, not everyone has access to quality care.
+No matter what the future looks like, mental health services need to be a part of it.
+While care providers continue to work tirelessly to provide a safe place to get the help you need, not everyone has access to quality care.

 The Pros and Cons of Remote Therapy

 The data is clear — these factors clearly illustrate the need for better, more widely available treatment that meets people in need where they are, rather than asking them to pass unrealistic barriers to access.
-But are virtual mental health services the answer?
-Here are the benefits and drawbacks of meeting with a virtual psychiatrist instead of a real one, in-person, face-to-face.
+But are telehealth mental health services the answer?
+Here are the benefits and drawbacks of meeting with a telehealth therapist instead of a real one in person, face-to-face.

 Pros of Virtual Mental Health Care

-There are several key benefits that telehealth counseling provides:
+There are several key benefits telehealth counseling provides:

 Cons of Virtual Therapy

-There are also some drawbacks that people considering online therapy need to be aware of:
+There are also some drawbacks people considering behavioral telehealth therapy need to be aware of:

-Online therapy may not be able to help with complex issues.
-There’s a concept called the Therapeutic Alliance that describes the bond that occurs between a patient and a quality therapist.
+- Online therapy may not be able to help with complex issues.
+There’s a concept called the therapeutic alliance that describes the bond between a patient and a quality therapist.
 This involves a process from both sides of a counseling relationship showing full trust and is difficult to get over a computer screen, a phone line or a text conversation.
-This means that if you have particularly complex issues, or you’re having a crisis or suicidal event, virtual therapy may fall short in the options it provides to meet your needs.
+This means that if you have particularly complex issues or you’re having a crisis or suicidal event, virtual therapy may fall short in the options it provides to meet your needs.

 How to Find the Right Option for You